 Canvas is the District's online learning management system (LMS).
 It is the tool used for conducting online or partially online courses and includes an online gradebook and the ability to collect assignments electronically.
 Canvas is accessed via the MyVCCCD portal and through https://vcccd.instructure.com/.
 All courses in the VCCCD have a Canvas "shell" automatically created for them.
-We strongly recommend that you build content in a practice-course, either the course you certified with, or one you request when needed.
-Contact the <a href="maintenance-practice-pract
+We strongly recommend that you build content in a practice course, either the course you certified with, or one you request when needed.
+Contact the Instructional Technologist Designer, or your Dean for more details.
+Contact Instructional Support Services the Instructional Technologist and your Dean for more details at ociss@vcccd.edu.